Dr Nihan Akyelken

 Her past and on-going research projects include (in descending chronological order):

 Gendered commuting patterns, accessibility and inequality in industrial zones in Turkey, World Bank Turkey and Swedish International Development Agency 2014-15 (See: Women’s Access to Economic Opportunities)

 Governance of urban mobility innovations, UK Research Councils 2013-2015 (See: CIED)

 Theorising social exclusion, social capital and mobility capital, European Commission 2011-12 (See: TranSENDaNC)

-Socio-spatial aspects of labour markets and infrastructure investments (See: Capital and Development in Social and Cultural Contexts)
+Wider economic impacts of transport infrastructure investments and gender inequalities in the labour market in Turkey, Doctoral research 2009-11 (See: Capital and Development in Social and Cultural Contexts)

 Maximising the public policy impacts of social sciences and humanities British Academy 2006-07 (See: LSE Policy Study for the British Academy)

 Nihan has been involved with the following projects in an advisory capacity:

 2016-2018 Comparative studies in the influence of policy on the sharing economy - Transport Economics Institute at Oslo.
 Role: Advisor.